 Crusher run is a blended mix of coarse aggregate and fine aggregate.
 The combination of both crushed stone and stone dust creates a low void content (the amount of space or air between the pieces of rock in a mix) that is valuable in concrete construction for its compaction ability and drainage characteristics.

 Crusher-run gravel compacts well but does not drain very fast -- at least not as fast as 3/4-inch crushed stone (no fines).
 Talk to a soils engineer if you are worried -- but in my experience, either crusher-run gravel (compacted) or 3/4-inch crushed stone can be used under footings.
-So can rigid foam.
+So can rigid .
 An engineer may disagree.

 Retaining walls need a footing.
 In most situations, you need to dig a trench at least 24″ wide and 12″ deep under your retaining wall and line it with modifi...